kgilman/TOUCAN/README.md

 Gilman, Kyle and Laura Balzano.
 "Online Tensor Completion and Free Submodule Tracking with the t-SVD," To appear in International Conference on Acoustics, Speech, and Signal Processing, 2020.

 Please cite one of these two.

+All code is in the folder "jupyter_notebooks."
+	-TOUCAN code is in the file tsvd.py.
+	-Run each Jupyter notebook to generate results for synthetic data, chemo-sensing, time-lapse video experiments.
+	-Run the Python script run_all_mri.py to generate MRI results.

+All necessary datasets are in the folder "Datasets."